jmusser73/Broadcast/readme.md

-Broadcast is a simplified Pub-Sub solution.
+Broadcast is a light-weight Pub-Sub solution that will allow your AngularJS modules to send data to one another.

 To install the module: `bower install jmusser.broadcast`